den-sq/Sinogramsuperres-/README.md

 # Sinogramsuperres

-This code is based on the Uformer model with minor modifications.
-It is currently running the Charbonnier Loss. will update it to KL-L1 shortly.
+This code is based on the Uformer model with modifications.
 Datapath should point to a parent folder which has multiple subfolders containing tiffs edit this in datasetlaoder.py

 install requirements